BYOBToBBQ/training-sweng/Theory-Questions.md

 Which of the following is _not_ a sign of software complexity?

-- [ ] Large number of methods
+- [y] Large number of methods
-- [ ] Large number of small components
+- [n] Large number of small components
-- [ ] Large number of component interactions
+- [n] Large number of component interactions

 ### Question 2